Deforming Conductor, Simulation Tutorial

 5. Make the Sim file to the displayed part.

-6. Edit the static solution, in register ’Coupled Elasticity’ set the ’Elasticity Solution’ to ’Steady State’.
-Activate the settings as in the below picture.
+6. Edit the static solution, in register ’Coupled Elasticity’, set the ’Elasticity Solution’ to ’Steady State’.
+Activate the settings as in the below picture left.

-7. Edit the transient solution, in register ’Coupled Elasticity’ set the ’Elasticity Solution’ to ’Transient’.
-Activate the settings as in the below picture.
+7. Edit the transient solution, in register ’Coupled Elasticity’, set the ’Elasticity Solution’ to ’Transient’.
+Activate the settings as in the below picture right.

 image image

 8. Create a constraint of type ’EM Elasticity Constraint’, set the type to ’On Edges’ and select the two edges of the conductor as shown below.
 These edges will allow the conductor to deform easily because rotation is allowed.
-Set all degrees of freedom to ’Fixed’ and press OK.
+Set all degrees of freedom to ’Fixed’, OK.

 image image